-Because ASD arises early in development and eventually involves multiple brain structures, focal brain injury studies in early life can provide valuable information about how ASD unfolds.
-Although focal brain injury is not thought to be a principal cause of developmental disorders, it provides an approach to systems-level perturbation that deepens the significance of gene expression studies.
+Because ASD arises early in development and eventually involves multiple brain structures, focal brain injury studies in early postnatal life can provide valuable information about how ASD unfolds.
+Although focal brain injury is not thought to be a principal cause of developmental disorders, such cases provide an approach to systems-level perturbation that deepens the significance of gene expression studies.
 Here we present focal perturbation data to identify candidate subsystems that may drive the maturation of brain capacities.

-Of particular interest for ASD are sites at which early-life injury, but not adult injury, leads to a long-term deficit; we call these upstream drivers.
-This contrast allows regions to be putatively classified as developmentally upstream or downstream (Figure 3).
+Of particular interest for ASD are sites at which early-life injury, but not adult injury, leads to a long-term deficit; we call these developmental upstream drivers.
+We call sites at which adult injury leads to long-term ASD-like deficits downstream targets (Figure 2).
 A classical example of an upstream driver is the role of retina and thalamus in shaping the circuitry of a downstream target, the primary visual cortex.
 In this example and others, early-life deprivation during a sensitive period can lead to commitments that are difficult to reverse at later ages.
-More complex functions tend to have sensitive periods that come even later during development (Knudsen, 2004), so the primary visual cortex is itself an upstream driver in the later maturation of yet more complex functions.
+More complex functions tend to have sensitive periods that come even later during development (Knudsen, 2004), so the primary visual cortex is itself an upstream driver in the later maturation of yet more complex visual functions.